DavidLesnjak/SDS-Framework-ARM-SW/examples/sds_recorder/socket/README.md

    to start/stop reading sensor data
    >Note: The recordings start with index 0 and increment for each subsequent start/stop.
  - sensor data is recorded to files `<sensor>.<index>.sds` on the host PC.

+ ### IMXRT1050-EVKB target
+ - connect the board's DAPLink USB to the PC (provides also power)
+ - use a programmer to download the HW image to the hardware target
+ - open terminal on the PC and connect to the board's serial port (Baud rate: 115200)
+ - reset the target (press RST button on the board)
+ - press USER (vioBUTTON0) button to start/stop reading and recording sensor data
+   >Note: The recordings start with index 0 and increment for each subsequent start/stop.
+ - sensor data is recorded to files `Microphone.<index>.sds` on the host PC.